 Starting from 2020 and until 31 July 2021, the validity of the authorizations for family reunification issued by the Prefectures, which in normal circumstances have a duration of six months, was extended by law due to the pandemic and to the difficulties family members might encounter in requesting the visa or in travelling and entering Italy.
 At the moment of writing, no further extensions have been granted.

 On 17 March 2021, the Civil Court of Rome accepted the urgent appeal lodged by ASGI lawyers for a Sri Lankan applicant for family reunification whose wife had been unable to submit her visa application, also due to difficulties linked to the ongoing pandemic.
 In response to the embassy’s inertia and considering the forthcoming expiration of the authorization for reunification, the applicant’s lawyers sent several warnings and reminders to the Italian diplomatic authority in Colombo, which remained unanswered.
-Despite this, during the course of the proceedings Italian diplomatic authorities claimed that no response was given because they considered the authorization expired.
+Despite this, during the proceedings Italian diplomatic authorities claimed that no response was given because they considered the authorization expired.
 It should be noted that authorizations for family reunification were extended by law until 30 April 2021 due to the pandemic.
 The judge ordered the immediate formalisation of the visa request, reiterating the validity of the clearance.

-Following the Taliban´s takeover of Afghanistan in August 2021, ASGI repeatedly denounced the inertia of Italian institutions in addressing and resolving the serious situation of Afghan men and women who can no longer remain in their country because of the high risk that would pose to their safety.
+Following the Taliban’s takeover of Afghanistan in August 2021, ASGI repeatedly denounced the inertia of Italian institutions in addressing and resolving the serious situation of Afghan men and women who can no longer remain in their country because of the high risk that would pose to their safety.

-In the letters that ASGI has addressed to the Ministry of Foreign Affairs and Cooperation in September and October 2021, the organization requested clear indications concerning those persons who have a right to obtain a visa for family reunification.
+In the letters that ASGI has addressed to the Ministry of Foreign Affairs and Cooperation in September and October 2021, the organisation requested clear indications concerning those persons who have a right to obtain a visa for family reunification.
 The Ministry replied that, for those who had already been authorised with a nulla osta from the Prefecture whose validity had expired (due to the impossibility, since long before August 2021, to obtain visas by the Embassy in Kabul, today no longer existing), the representation that receives the visa application would be entitled to ask for confirmation of its validity to the prefecture.
 However, a valid nulla osta was once more requested in order to release family visas.

-Indeed, the Ministry of Foreign Affairs allowed Afghans to self-certify the family bond with family members for whom reunification is requested if there are no documents that can prove it or if the documents are not legalized.
+Indeed, the Ministry of Foreign Affairs allowed Afghans to self-certify the family bond with family members for whom reunification is requested if there are no documents that can prove it or if the documents are not legalised.

 In ASGI´s opinion, this generates a pointless bureaucratisation of the process, and causes its excessive extension in time, two elements that are incompatible with the need for those concerned to speedily leave the country and have the right to do so.
 Moreover, the government´s guidance does not clarify which parameters should be taken into consideration by the prefectures.
 Even the indications provided by the Ministry concerning access to embassies in neighbouring countries are not clear, and seem to ignore the fact that the possibility to obtain an appointment is of central importance to effectively ensure that Afghan citizens have access to their right to be reunited with their family members as prescribed by law.